devthenet/voyeur/README.md

 ## Setup
 This gem requires ffmpeg to be installed.
 If you require assistance there is a basic guide included in the [wiki page](https://github.com/devthenet/Voyeur/wiki/Installing-ffmpeg-%28Ubuntu%29).
 Feel free to add more!
+You can also try out automated [setup scripts](https://github.com/devthenet/ffmpeg_setup) (at the moment we only have for ubuntu):

 ## Usage